SteveRuffino/DigitalConceptFinal/advanced.md

 ## Checklists

-Markdown supports checklists, which are useful for task tracking or project management.
+Markdown also supports checklists, which are useful for tracking tasks or project management.

 Example: